CHLOE SHRAGER

 About Me.

-The stories I find most important bring strong, investigative journalism to a local level.
-Across both beats, I investigated a shady nonprofit bankruptcy near me and broke the story on a church’s five-year cover-up of their pastor’s misconduct.
-He resigned as a result of my reporting.
+The stories I find most important bring strong investigative journalism to a local level.
+I previously covered local government in SLO County, breaking the story on election fraud allegations against two candidates in 2024 and covering local impacts of the second Trump administration, with a focus on immigration.
+Across both beats, I investigated a shady nonprofit bankruptcy and broke the story on a church's five-year cover-up of their pastor's misconduct — he resigned as a result of my reporting.

-I graduated from Stanford with a Political Science degree, concentrating on nuclear weapons policy, human rights and journalism.
-In that vein, I aim to tell human stories of global importance.
+I graduated from Stanford with a Political Science degree concentrating on nuclear weapons policy, human rights, and journalism — I aim to tell human stories of global importance.
+I am a proud signatory to the Nuclear Truth Project's Rights, Respect, and Reciprocity Protocols.
+I take most of my own photos.

-In my free time, you'll likely find me outdoors — surfing on the Central Coast, skiing in Lake Tahoe, backpacking with friends or leading expeditions as a certified trip leader, or playing rugby, though I am now retired from my college club athlete days.
+In my free time, you'll likely find me outdoors — surfing on the Central Coast, skiing in Lake Tahoe, backpacking with friends, leading expeditions as a certified trip leader, or cheering on my former college rugby team.

 Browse my portfolio below and don't hesitate to reach out for a virtual coffee.